markprubin/nba-combine/README.md

 3. Had an issue with the BMI calculation getting rid of around half of the players in a specific year based on my initial logic on the if statement, where I said if they were greater than 0, proceed.
 I changed it height and weight "is not None", and it gave me all the players, even if no height or weight was recorded.
 4. Ran into multiple session rollbacks when updating the database with the range of annual data.
 Any repeated player_id's due to prior attendance created an error and cause the data for that year not to upload.
 Therefore, I set the primary key in my model to player_id AND season_year, allowing for multiple appearances of players.
 5. I had fetched the college's attended for each player within the loop of fetching each year's data, which is overly taxing on the API.
 I created a static method to retrieve the data once and call before the loop, using it as a temporary storage, as the college data is not attached to a specific year.
+6. Adjusted processing weight data to recognize empty strings.
+I wanted to treat any empty occurrences as null to correctly calculate bmi.
+I will definitely adjust the original intake of weight as a float instead to reduce any conditionals needed in case of str/float errors.
 ### Adjustments to prompt:

 I have added the following columns for easier referencing and data availability if needed, as I felt player_id was not sufficient: